indiana-university/lms-canvas-notifier/README.md

 # lms-canvas-canvas-notifier
 App for authorized users to send Canvas messages to users in bulk.

+## :warning: Important Security Disclaimer :warning:
+This tool will temporarily elevate the permissions of the designated sender to that of an account admin in your Canvas instance.
+Make sure that you are cool with that before using this tool!

 ## Running standalone
 Add env vars or system properties as desired.